yiisoft/yii2/docs/guide-zh-CN/db-migrations.md

 ...
 ```

-> ×¢Òâ£ºThe above approach stores the migration history in different databases specified via the `--db` option.
+> æ³¨æ„ï¼šThe above approach stores the migration history in different databases specified via the `--db` option.